 A Dedicated and Experienced Team of Experts

-The genesis of the KYCC program started in 2016, when then-Clinical Services Manager Nayon Kang saw the number of clients coming through KYCC who needed outpatient substance use disorder services.
+The genesis of the KYCC program started in 2016, when then-Clinical Services Manager Nayon Kang saw the number of clients coming through KYCC who needed outpatient recovery services.
 “On the service end,” she explains, “the need was obvious.”

 Ms. Makiyama and Wayne Sugita, KYCC’s Chief Program Development Officer, came on board.
 Makiyama, who is a Licensed Clinical Social Worker, was a counselor for five years, before moving on to become the Prevention Director.
 Sugita was the Interim Director and Chief Deputy Director for the Los Angeles County Department of Public Health’s Substance Abuse Prevention and Control Division.

 The clinic’s medical director, Dr. Stephanie Chan, is a double board-certified child/adolescent and adult psychiatrist.
-From 2016-2017, she was the Medical Director for Twin Towers Treatment Centers in Torrance, providing supervision for its outpatient substance use disorder treatment program.
+From 2016-2017, she was the Medical Director for Twin Towers Treatment Centers in Torrance, providing supervision for its outpatient recovery Services treatment program.

-“Addiction is a brain disease and a health condition and not a failing of moral or personal will,” Sugita explains.
-“Substance use treatment services are being seen as health care services, which is a big change and opportunity in the health care field.”
+“Addiction is a brain disease and a health condition and not a failing of moral or personal will,” Sugita explains. “recovery Service treatments are being seen as health care services, which is a big change and opportunity in the health care field.”

 “In my experience as a counselor, I saw a lot of clients referred to treatment,” Makiyama recalls.
 “They did not necessarily want to stop at first, but a lot of them got healthier, started jobs, went to college.
 I saw DCFS (Department of Children and Family Services) cases when there were reports of child abuse and neglect, and when they successfully recover, they do become better parents.

-The KYCC Clinic is a promising and much-needed service in Koreatown.
+The recovery Services, is a promising and much-needed service in Koreatown.
 For families, it is a place where loved ones can come for counseling and resources, for support during the critical aftercare phase of recovery.

 “That’s why I stayed in this field as long as I have,” Makiyama adds, “because clients do recover.
 The years and years of bad habits they’ve learned is difficult to overcome, but they do get better and treatment does work.”